conduktor/testing-docs-archive/docs/features/dsl.md

 # DSL

-The DSL (Domain-specific language) is a specialized language enabling **rapid test declaration** and **version control** of your [Test Scenarios](building-tests/test-scenarios).&#x20;
+The DSL (Domain-specific language) is a specialized language enabling **rapid test declaration** and **version control** of your [Test Scenarios](building-tests/test-scenarios).

-When you use the Testing UI, it's possible to toggle between the visual and code-wise representation of a test.&#x20;
+When you use the Testing UI, it's possible to toggle between the visual and code-wise representation of a test.

 Additionally, it's possible to **export** the DSL behind a test scenario, and version control it in a system like Github.
 You can also **import** the DSL from a file, and create a test scenario from it.